Harish-Chandar/Harish-Chandar/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # [Harish Chandar](https://Harish-Chandar.github.io/)
 Hello, my name is Harish Chandar!
-I am a junior at the Illinios Mathematics and Science academy.
+I am a junior at the Illinois Mathematics and Science Academy.
 I am very passionate about computer science and programming, especially on the bleeding edge of technologies such as autonomous driving, intention prediction, and cybersecurity.
 I am also interested in web development and have worked on full stack projects.
 ## Experience: